 Here is the passage where God, the creator of the universe, tells Moses His name.

 13Then Moses said to God, “Behold, I am going to the sons of Israel, and I will say to them, ‘The God of your fathers has sent me to you.’
 Now they may say to me, ‘What is His name?’
 What shall I say to them?”14God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”
 15God, furthermore, said to Moses, “Thus you shall say to the sons of Israel, ‘The LORD, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.’
 This is My name forever, and this is My memorial-name to all generations. “

-Just before Moses asks God what His name is, Moses is herding his father in laws sheep and he sees a bush that is burning but not burning up.
-He approaches this burning bush and a voice comes out of it and says you are standing on holy, sacred, set up ground.
-Then this voice tells Moses he is God of Abraham, Isaac, and Jacob.
-Moses talks with God and God tells Him he is going to use Moses to rescue His people from slavery.
+Just before Moses asks God what His name is, Moses is herding his father in laws sheep, and he sees a bush that is burning but not burning up.
+He approaches this burning bush, and a voice comes out of it and says you are standing on holy, sacred, set apart ground.
+Then this voice tells Moses, He is the God of Abraham, Isaac, and Jacob.
+Moses talks with God, and God tells Him that He is going to use Moses to rescue His people from slavery.
 So, Moses is like, “Hey, dude, I am going to say to the Israelites, I came here because the God of your forefathers sent me, and they are going to be like, yeah, right, what is this god’s name?
-So, what is your name?’

 In Hebrew this is transliterated into, “ey-yeh a’ser ey-yeh” I am is ey-yeh.
 Written in Hebrew like this אֶֽהְיֶ֖ה .
 Then He says tell them The LORD, the God of Israel, has sent you.
 The LORD is transliterated as Ye Ho Vah, or in Hebrew יְהוָ֞ה.
 So, God tells Moses His name and if you look closely I am and The LORD in the Hebrew is almost identical.

 “I am Who I am.”